Afyonkarahisar: Afyon today

 Afyon is the centre of an agricultural area and the city has a country town feel to it.
 There is little in the way of bars, cafes, live music or other cultural amenities, and the standards of education are low for a city in the west of Turkey.
-Afyon Kocatepe University.
+Nonetheless, the city does host one seat of higher education, Afyon Kocatepe University.

 Afyon is known for its marble (in 2005 there were 355 marble quarries in the province of Afyon producing high quality white stone), its sucuk (spiced sausages), its kaymak (meaning either cream or a white Turkish delight) and various handmade weavings.
 There is also a large cement factory.

 This is a natural crossroads, the routes from Ankara to İzmir and from Istanbul to Antalya intersect here and Afyon is a popular stopping-place on these journeys.
 There are a number of well-established roadside restaurants for travellers to breakfast on the local cuisine.
 Some of these places are modern well-equipped hotels and spas; the mineral waters of Afyon are renowned for their healing qualities.
 There is also a long string of roadside kiosks selling the local Turkish delight.